 The findings are shown in Figure 42.
 Pupils who never bullied others reported the highest wellbeing scores.
 Pupils who reported frequently bullying others had the lowest wellbeing scores.
+Therefore, pupils who bully others have poorer wellbeing.

 Figure 42 Wellbeing scores in relation to bullying others